 13. Odor absorption

-Wood ash, like baking soda, is alkaline, which means it absorbs moisture and smells from the air.
+Wood ash, like baking soda, is alkaline and absorbs moisture and smells from the air.
 Put a small dish of it in your fridge or a musty room to absorb odors and restore freshness.

 14. Remove skunk smell

-If your pet has ever had an encounter with a skunk, you know how difficult it is to remove the stink!
-Because fireplace ashes absorb scents, you can use them to quickly make your pet smell better.
-Simply massage the ashes into your pet’s fur to absorb the odor.
+If your pet has ever encountered a skunk, you know how difficult it is to remove the stink!
+Because fireplace ashes absorb scents, you can use them to make your pet smell better quickly.
+Massage the ashes into your pet’s fur to absorb the odor.

 15. Fireplace glass cleaner

 A wood-ash paste can be used to remove soot from fireplace doors in the same manner that it can remove tarnish.
-Simply make a paste of ashes and a little water, then use it as a mild abrasive to get that glass bright and clean again.
+Make a paste of ashes and a little water, then use it as a mild abrasive to get that glass bright and clean again.

 16. Humidity control

-Wood ash is a desiccant that can be used in humid environments such as a damp basement or a poorly ventilated bathroom.
-A little tray of wood ash in a corner can help pull moisture out of a space.
+Wood ash is a desiccant used in humid environments such as a damp basement or a poorly ventilated bathroom.
+A little tray of wood ash in a corner can help pull moisture out of space.

 Where do you put ashes in a fire pit?

 Place the ashes in a lidded, empty metal container, such as a small metal garbage can.
-Pour a small amount of water over the ashes in the can to ensure there is no danger of a fire.
+Pour a small amount of water over the ashes in the can to ensure no fire danger.
 Place the can’s lid on top.
-When the fire pit needs to be emptied, add more ash to the can.
+Add more ash to the can when the fire pit needs to be emptied.

 How does wood ash affect the garden’s pH?

-Controlling the pH levels in the garden is one of the greatest methods to use wood ash in the garden.
-Wood ash has the ability to enhance soil pH levels.
+Controlling the pH levels in the garden is one of the greatest methods of using wood ash.
+Wood ash can enhance soil pH levels.
 This will reduce its alkalinity and acidity.
 It is critical to keep an eye on the pH levels.
 This will affect how the plants absorb nutrients.

 The appropriate pH levels will be determined by the plants you have.
 Some people, for example, will enjoy acidic soil.
 Others, on the other hand, will favor more alkaline soil.
 You should investigate the plant species you have to see what pH range they would thrive in.
 However, the garden will perform best if the pH is regulated between 6 and 7pH.

-If the test results show that your soil already has a pH of 7, you should avoid utilizing wood ash.
+If the test results show that your soil has a pH of 7, you should avoid using wood ash.
 You don’t want the soil to become very acidic.
-Retest the soil on a regular basis.
-This will allow you to see when the soil’s acidity begins to decline, giving you a decent sense of when you’ll need to apply more wood ash.
+Retest the soil regularly.
+This will allow you to see when the soil’s acidity declines, giving you a decent sense of when you’ll need to apply more wood ash.